A World of Tipping Points

 Malcom Gladwell’s “The Tipping Point: How Little Things Can Make a Big Difference” was just one of the many books in early 2000s to drive up excitement around the new science of complexity or what was popularized as ‘chaos theory.’
 Of particular interest was the potential for understanding and gaining insights into how tipping points occur, i.e., when ‘more becomes different’ as in when water turns to ice.

-The second strategy for effecting a tipping point is through harnessing external ‘hot spots’ as depicted in the figure below.
-Leaders are always on the lookout for hotspots.
-Hotspots represent a source of innovation developed for one purpose that is discovered to have application for another purpose.
+The strategy for effecting a tipping point starts with detecting and assimilating ‘hot spots’ as depicted in the figure below.
+Leaders must always be on the lookout for hotspots.
+Hotspots represent a source of innovation.
 Take for example, 3-D printing.
 Developed in the 1980s and 1990s in Japan, it wasn’t very successful initially.
 But in 2010, the quality of 3-D printers improved significantly while prices dropped dramatically.
 Executives who saw the potential and were able to effect the required changes in their Strategic Framework, soon disrupted the market for on-demand manufacturing of industrial parts.
 3-D printing is now rapidly spreading to a wide variety of industries, many of which are undergoing their own tipping points as a result.

 Another example of a tipping point that had wide repercussions was Frank Gehry’s 1980s exploitation of CAD-CAM, originally developed for use in large-scale manufacturing industries such as aircraft and shipbuilding.
 Given his network of relations in the global design community, the potential for CAD-CAM in architectural design and construction was an inevitable discovery.
 The Bilbao Art Museum and Disney Hall in Los Angeles are testaments to the ‘tipping point’ he brought about in terms of the kinds of structures architects were now able to imagine, plan, and successfully erect.